arcus/education_modules/_for_authors/write_a_module.md

 For example, a module that describes how to create publication-quality cohort characteristics tables for research papers in the R language may be more attractive to learners than a module that focuses on how to write functions in the R language, even if the modules end up teaching similar skills.
 It's easy for a researcher to understand how table creation helps their research, but they may have no idea why writing a function is interesting or helpful to them.
 When thinking about topics to write about, consider the research data life cycle and the process of conducting research.
 If you're not familiar with biomedical research, but have expertise to offer, we're happy to talk to you about what the research process looks like and some of the data science pain points our learners experience.

 Are you considering a topic and want to know what we think about your idea?
-Please email us at [mailto:dart@chop.edu](dart@chop.edu).
+Please email us at [dart@chop.edu](mailto:dart@chop.edu).
 We'd love to hear from you and we are enthusiastic about working with authors to hone their topic!

 ## Our Approach

 While each educator's voice is unique, this program has some core values that shape our approach.
 Our values and the particular approach we take in this project affects how we write, what we write about, how we share our materials, and how we improve our materials.